-1. Formulate a responsible minerals sourcing policy

-2. Approve a manual and related regulations

-3. Make decisions to start, continue or suspend business transactions with a specific supplier should high risks be identified manufacturing and shipping operations of the Lead & Zinc Division and group companies.
-During this reporting period, 28 employees underwent training related to supply chain due diligence.
+- 1. Formulate a responsible minerals sourcing policy - 2.
+Approve a manual and related regulations - 3.
+Make decisions to start, continue or suspend business transactions with a specific supplier should high risks be identified - 4.
+Report to the compliance officer to garner approval to start, continue or suspend business relationships manufacturing and shipping operations of the Lead & Zinc Division and group companies.
+During this reporting period, 17 employees underwent training related to supply chain due diligence.